Rechnungskauf für Schulen, Institutionen & Unternehmen: einfach im Shop „auf Rechnung“ bestellen oder hier Angebot anfordern.

 Added value:

-The game promotes numerical understanding, teamwork, communication and motor skills.
+The game promotes number sense, teamwork, communication and motor skills.

 “Input in a circle” with Xbrick

-The Xbricks are set up in a circle, one is in the middle or slightly offset for the speaker.
+The Xbricks are placed in a circle, with one in the middle or slightly offset for the presenter.

-The children sit on them Xbricks in a circle while a child or the Teacher in the middle gives input (e.g. transfer of knowledge, task, discussion).
-The children can then take turns asking questions, expressing opinions or changing the role of presenter.
+The children sit on the Xbricks in a circle while a child or the teacher in the middle gives an input (e.g. knowledge transfer, task, discussion).
+The children can then take it in turns to ask questions, express opinions or change roles.

-Open exchange and learning together in a structured environment.
+Open exchange and shared learning in a structured environment.

 “Creative building block” with Xbrick